 - Rasmussen College is dedicated to serving our communities by recognizing the diverse needs of individuals.
 We encourage personal and professional development through respect, appreciation, and a commitment to general education as a foundation for life-long learning.
 As an institution of higher learning, the College is committed to preparing students to be active, productive and successful contributors to a global community.

-- The teacher population of 129 teachers has grown by 360% over five years.
+- The teacher population of 129 teachers has stayed relatively flat over five years.

 |Rasmussen College-Minnesota||(MN) Community College Avg.|

 |Institution Level||Four or more years||Four or more years|

 |% American Indian/Alaskan|

 - Rasmussen College is a private, for profit, two-year degree granting College with campuses in Brooklyn Park, Eagan, Mankato, Minnetonka, St. Cloud and an Online Division.
 Rasmussen College was founded in 1900 by Walter Rasmussen.
 The College offers day, evening, and online classes and awards Associate of Applied Science (AAS) degrees as well as diplomas and certificates in a variety of career areas.
 Rasmussen College specializes in career-focused training designed to provide you with maximum job placement potential.
 A Rasmussen College education is personalized, technology-intensive, focused, and innovative.
 You can graduate in as little as 9-months or earn a two-year degree.
 Rasmussen College is a leader in career education for one reason – our people.
 Our success depends on hiring the right people; creative people who deliver exceptional student services, inspired classroom instruction, and innovative operational management.
 Rasmussen College is accredited by The Higher Learning Commission of the North Central Association of Colleges & Schools (NCA).

 - The nearest community college to Rasmussen College-Minnesota is Minnesota School of Business-Waite Park (1.2 miles away).